pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 ^^^^^^^^^^^^^^^

 **Shared Memory:**
 Threads share the same memory, making it easy to share data without needing special communication methods.

 **Lower Overhead:**
 Threads are lighter and quicker to create and manage compared to processes, which is efficient for smaller tasks.

 **Qt Support:**
 PyQt offers strong support for threading with QThread and related classes like QtConcurrent, QMutex, and QSemaphore.

 **Disadvantages:**
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^
 **Complexity:**
 Synchronizing threads can be tricky and prone to errors such as deadlocks and race conditions.

 **Global Interpreter Lock (GIL):**
 In PyQt, the GIL restricts Python bytecode execution to one thread at a time, limiting performance benefits.

 **Shared Resources:**
 Threads sharing the same memory can lead to problems if they access shared resources simultaneously without proper synchronization.

 Multi-processing in PyQt
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

 **Advantages:**
 ^^^^^^^^^^^^^^^

 **Isolation:**

-Each process has its own memory, so tasks don’t interfere with each other.
+Each process has its own memory, so tasks don't interfere with each other.

 **No GIL:**